jpaine/yt-anchor-action/README.md

 ## Regarding Automation of Playlist

-> There are concerns with uploading a playlist violating Github TOS [Please read](https://github.com/Schrodinger-Hat/youtube-to-anchorfm#how-to-upload-a-youtube-playlist-to-anchorfm-using-this-script)
+> **NOTE:** There are concerns with uploading a playlist violating Github TOS [Please read](https://github.com/Schrodinger-Hat/youtube-to-anchorfm#how-to-upload-a-youtube-playlist-to-anchorfm-using-this-script)

 ### Processing a playlist